enonic/old-xp-doc/doc/appendix/upgrade/index.rst

 Backup you current installation.
 This is described in :ref:`backup`.

-You could also do a :ref:`toolbox-dump` of the system, but then you will loose versions if you have to reload it.
+You could also do a :ref:`toolbox-dump` of the system, but then you will lose versions if you have to reload it.

 2. Install new version
 **********************